 I’ve recommended the Tasman Peninsula in this Tasmanian travel guide as there are just so many activities and things to do in this part of the state.

-Whether it be one of Tasmania’s best multi-day hikes, a visit to Port Arthur’s Historic Site or a Tasman Island Boat Cruise, you simply won’t regret visiting this incredible region.
-In my opinion, witnessing the Tasman Peninsula is one of the best things to see in Tasmania (especially from above).
+Whether it be one of Tasmania's best multi-day hikes, a visit to Port Arthur's Historic Site or a Tasman Island Boat Cruise, you simply won't regret visiting this incredible region.

-18. Visit The Port Arthur Historic Site (UNESCO WORLD HERITAGE SITE)
+18. Port Arthur Historic Site

 The Port Arthur Historic Site is one of Tasmania’s five UNESCO World Heritage-listed sites.
 Located on the Tasman Peninsula, this convict site is one of the earliest and most intact in the country.

-This huge, 100 acre site has over 30 historic buildings and ruins to explore and to learn about the lives of many of Australia’s ancestors.
+This huge, 100-acre site has over 30 historic buildings and ruins to explore and to learn about the lives of many of Australia's ancestors.

 This is a paid activity in Tasmania which means you’ll need to book an entry ticket.
 However, I’d say that it’s definitely worth it as with entry, you’ll also get a guided walking tour, a harbour cruise and access to the Port Arthur Gallery, house museums and gardens.
 The money also goes to the upkeep of the site.

-Skip the line: Port Arthur Historic Site Entry Ticket (Cheap online)
+Skip the line: Port Arthur Ticket

 19. Jump Aboard The Tasmanian Wilderness Railway